qianying-huang/HospitalProject/README.md

 Anubhav Sharma:
 -CRUD for Doctor,
--admin user can update,create or delete information, -Only Admin users can view the links for adding, updating and deleting information, -Added some styling to my pages as well as to the website
+-admin user can update,create or delete information, -view the links for adding, updating and deleting information, -Added some styling to my pages as well as to the website

 Anurag Negi: